 Type 1 is generally quite easy to hide simply by parting the hair in a different way.
 Type 2 showcases decreased volume and noticeable widening in the part.
-Type 3 is profuse thinning through part and a 'see through' appearance throughout the entire scalp.
+Type 3 is profuse thinning through the part and a 'see-through' appearance throughout the entire scalp.

 Alopecia Areata (patchy alopecia)

-Alopecia areata often starts in the form of patches throughout all areas of the body, but can be most apparent on the head.
-These patches have the ability in most cases to grow back, and sometimes will migrate through the scalp within periods of six weeks to years.
-Areata is often describe as the most unpredictable form of alopecia as it's impossible to determine if the patches will migrate, multiply, re-grow hair or turn into totalis, as well as how long it will take for any of these options to happen.
+Alopecia areata often starts in the form of patches throughout all areas of the body but can be most apparent on the head.
+These patches have the ability in most cases to grow back and sometimes will migrate through the scalp within periods of six weeks to years.
+Areata is often described as the most unpredictable form of alopecia as it's impossible to determine if the patches will migrate, multiply, re-grow hair or turn into Totalis, as well as how long it will take for any of these options to happen.
 Though it does sometimes sprout up in adults, alopecia areata often makes itself known within the childhood of sufferers, with an increased likelihood if other family members suffer from it.

 Scarring alopecia involving hair follicles that are completely destroyed and replaced with scar tissue, creating a thicker surface with permanent hair loss.
-In most cases, cicatricial alopecia will go unnoticed for months, due to the fact that this doesn't have any symptoms.
+In most cases, cicatricial alopecia will go unnoticed for months, due to the fact that cicatricial alopecia doesn't showcase any symptoms.

-The most severe cases of alopecia, where the sufferer will lose half or all of their hair, sometimes extending to their eyebrows and other parts of the body.
+Alopecia totalis is the most severe case of alopecia, where the sufferer will lose half or all of their hair, sometimes extending to their eyebrows and other parts of the body.

-Pacific Hair offers hollistic solutions such as custom fitted lace closure pieces, or wig sized to provide adequate coverage to the balding spot(s).
-These systems can be installed semi-permanently, which will allow the wearer to sleep, shower and preform high impact physical activities without worry that it will move or fall off.
-If the sufferer is currently seeing a specialist for cortisone injections, we suggest opting for a clip-in piece, which will allow for easy access by a doctor as well as daily removal.
+Pacific Hair offers holistic solutions such as custom fitted lace closure pieces, or wig sized to provide adequate coverage to the balding spot(s).
+These systems can be installed semi-permanently, which will allow the wearer to sleep, shower and perform high impact physical activities without worry that it will move around or fall off.
+If the sufferer is currently seeing a specialist for cortisone injections, we suggest opting for a clip-in or fitted piece, which will allow for easy access by a doctor as well as daily removal.
 These pieces and wigs are proven to alleviate the stress associated with dealing with alopecia.

 Lace hair piece closures are a very versatile option for those suffering from more extensive hair loss.
 As these pieces are human hair, you have the ability to colour them, wash and heat style with numerous styling tools (blow dryer, flat iron, hot rollers, curling iron).
 They have a hand-tied hairline, which gives the appearance that the hair is growing directly out of your scalp.
 You also have the option of changing the part as much as you like.
 The materials of these bases are practically paper thin, making them very lightweight, breathable and comfortable whether it’s semi-permanent or clip attached.
 With moderate to heavy use, wearers will find that their human hair lace piece will last up to a year with semi-permanent usage.
 At that this time, the wearer may find that their piece has lost some volume through natural shedding.